mwlsdotcom/mwlsdotcom.github.io/finance/flattr-microdonations/index.md

 ## A Request

 As you have probably gathered, I am using Flattr both as a creator and a contributor.
-If you are already a contributor or are intending to join Flattr, I would really appreciate it if you were to <a href=https://></a> my website [mwls.com](https://mwls.com) so that I can maintain my website, provide more free resources and remove advertising.
+If you are already a contributor or are intending to join Flattr, I would really appreciate it if you were to [flattr](https://flattr.com/@mwls.com) my website [mwls.com](https://mwls.com) so that I can maintain my website, provide more free resources and remove advertising.

 As well as providing resources for learners, trainers and educators, the site's blog is a learning adventure that shares what I am learning in many different fields.
 This article being one example.
 [flattr](https://flattr.com/@mwls.com)